|1500 Metres||3:40.8||24 APR 2004|

 “Am happy to have defended my title in Daegu.
 I wanted a faster race but when I realised it was slow, I decided to wait and attack in the last 400 metres.
 But I changed my mind and waited till the last 200 metres because there were some strong guys in there.”

-Never shy of stealing a headline or two, he said the jig was a tribute to ‘his friend’ Usain Bolt who had a day earlier been disqualified from the 100 metres final.
+Never shy of stealing a headline or two, he said the jig was a tribute to ‘his friend’ Usain Bolt who a day earlier had been disqualified from the 100 metres final.
 “Always when I shave my hair, it means I’m ready for war.
 It was a tough race, the final and I had to dance after winning for my friend Usain Bolt.
 If Bolt had won the 100m, he would have danced well and I did it for him,” the ecstatic Kemboi announced.

 Off the track however, he hogged the headlines for all the wrong reasons.
-Four days after the trials, his presumed date in Eldoret with Anne Njeri Otieno ended up with the 26-year-old restaurateur beauty in hospital, nursing injuries including a stab wound to the chest and the Steeplechase star accused of inflicting them.
+Four days after the trials, his presumed date in Eldoret with Anne Njeri Otieno ended up with the 26-year-old restaurateur in hospital, nursing injuries including a stab wound to the chest and the steeplechase star accused of inflicting them.